amzn/basis-point-sets/README.md

 # batch of 100 point clouds to convert
 x = np.random.normal(size=[100, 2048, 3])

-# optional point cloud normalization to fit the unit sphere
+# optional point cloud normalization to fit a unit sphere
 x_norm = bps.normalize(x)

 # option 1: encode with 1024 random basis and distances as features